-Depending on their concentration, Arabic, English, Mathematics, Biology, Physical Education or Translation and Interpretation, students must select a set of 3 courses suited to their discipline.
+Depending on their original Bachelor's degree, English, Mathematics, Biology, Physical Education, students must select an additional set of 3 courses suited to their discipline.
+NDU students may elect to begin their Teaching Diploma parallel to their degree program.
+T.D. courses are offered during Summer Session as well as Fall and Spring semesters.